Myrtle Beach Airport

 Parking at the Airport

-Myrtle Beach International Airport offers Short Term and Long Term parking options, as well as a Credit Card lot, which is the most budget-friendly option for longer stays.
+Myrtle Beach International Airport offers Short Term and Long Term parking options, as well as a convenient curbside valet.

 Short Term/Hourly Parking

 The short term lot is the closest to the main terminal and the best option for a quick pick-up or drop off.
-In this lot the first 20 minutes are free, with each additional 20 minutes costing $1, up to a maximum of $15.
+In this lot the first 15 minutes are free with a daily maximum cost of $21.

 Long Term Parking

 This long-term parking lot is the best option for those keeping their car overnight or for multiple days.
-The fee is $1 per hour, up to a maximum cost of $7 per day.
+The fee is $10/day, and payment is by credit card only.